spacemeshos/protocol/sync/01-overview.md

 ### Direct request

+Many data structures in Spacemesh, such as blocks and ATXs, rely on (or "point to") other pieces of data.
+For instance, a block contains a `view` that contains the IDs of blocks in previous layers, and it contains the ID of an [ATX](../mining/05-atx.md) that establishes the eligibility of the miner to produce that block in that layer.
+Similarly, an ATX references a [PoET proof](../mining/03-poet.md).
+When a node receives a block or an ATX, it needs to have access to these dependent data structures to perform validation on it.

-When the node learns of a new block via a gossip message from one of its peers, the first thing it does is to attempt to find all of the other pieces of data that the block points to.
-A block is deemed syntactically invalid if it points to something, such as another block or an ATX, that's unavailable.
-The node checks its local database, but if it cannot find the data, then it sends a request to its peers for the missing data.
+When the node receives a new block or ATX, the first thing it does is to attempt to find all of the other pieces of data that the data structure points to.
+The node first checks its local database, but if it doesn't already have the data (i.e., has never seen this particular piece of data before), then it sends a direct request to its peers for the missing data.
 If a peer has the data in question, it responds with the data.

-It continues to attempt to resolve dependencies as they arise: for example, if new block A points to a new block B, and new block B points to a new ATX Q, the node will attempt to fetch A, B, and Q, and it will not be able to determine the syntactic validity of A until it has fetched all of the other data that A depends on.
-This includes other blocks, transactions, and ATXs (as well as the data that they in turn rely on!).
+If none of its peers have the data either, then the data structure in question is deemed invalid.

+### Resolving dependencies

+Note that these dependencies are recursive: for instance, a block may point to another block that points to an ATX that points to a PoET proof, none of which the node has seen before.
+(This is actually a relatively simple example!
+In the [initial sync](#initial-sync) phase, the dependency tree will be vastly larger.)
+The node keeps a separate request queue for each distinct data type, and the dependency tree is explored in breadth-first fashion, and in such a way that the same dependency is never fetched twice.
+To continue with the example, once the PoET proof is retrieved, it resolves all of the dependencies for the ATX, which is thus validated.
+This in turn resolves all of the dependencies for the block, which in turn is deemed valid, and so on.
+The dependencies are unwound in recursive fashion.

 ## Initial sync